 Who doesn’t love doughnuts?
 (Or donuts, if that’s how you prefer to spell it!)
-Of course, I hear the phrase “National Doughnut Day,” and the first thing I do is look into the history of doughnuts.
+Of course, when I first heard the phrase “National Doughnut Day,” the first thing I did was look into the history of doughnuts.
 I was particularly interested in how doughnuts became so popular in America, so I dug out my trusty Oxford Companion to American Food and Drink.
 Here’s what they had to say on the subject:

 “Doughnuts are deep-fried cakes with a long European history and roots in still earlier Middle Eastern cuisine.
 They were introduced to America by the Dutch in New Netherlands to America as oliekoecken (oil cakes or fried cakes).
 Made of yeast dough rich in eggs and butter, spices, and dried fruits, their sweetness came from the fruit and the final dusting of sugar.
 The dough was often somewhat sticky (additional flour toughened and masked the spicy and buttery flavors), and was dropped as blobs off the end of a spoon into hot rapeseed oil (canola).
 The resulting doughnuts took the form of irregular balls, at some point called oliebollen, or oil (fried) balls.
 They were eaten during the dutch Christmas season, which extended through New Year’s through Twelfth Night (January 6), and for special occasions throughout the year.”